 - University Counsel

-University of Maryland, Baltimore (UMB) investigators who use drugs or substances controlled by the Drug Enforcement Administration (DEA), defined as "controlled substances" below, for research must comply with applicable federal and state laws.
+The University of Maryland, Baltimore (UMB) investigators who use drugs or substances controlled by the Drug Enforcement Administration (DEA), defined as "controlled substances" below, for research must comply with applicable federal and state laws.

 UMB must oversee research use of controlled substances at UMB and in off-campus facilities controlled by UMB, as mandated by the policy on research use of controlled substances.
-This policy establishes responsibilities and procedures for exercise of UMB’s oversight of research use of controlled substances.
+This policy establishes responsibilities and procedures for the exercise of UMB’s oversight of research use of controlled substances.

 This Policy Applies To

-This policy applies to acquisition, use, manufacture, storage, disposal, and lawful disposition of controlled substances used for research purposes.
+This policy applies to the acquisition, use, manufacture, storage, disposal, and lawful disposition of controlled substances used for research purposes.
 This policy applies to all registrants and those authorized persons working with controlled substances under registrant supervision.

 This Policy Does Not Apply To